Your heart failure is in good control if you have:

 Living with chronic illness can be difficult.
 Chronic illness may cause changes in mood, work, relationships and/or finances.
 You may require additional support that we are able to assist you with.

 Sometimes chronic illness and fatigue can change how you mentally and physically approach intimacy.
 These changes may cause you and your partner to feel stressed or uneasy.
 There are physical reasons why your body changes in response to intimacy.
 There are options you can try that do help.
 Please feel free to talk about your sexual well-being with your healthcare provider.

 For 24/7 nurse advice and general health information call Health Link at 811.

-Author: Cardiovascular and Stroke Strategic Clinical Network, Alberta Health Services
+Author: Cardiovascular Health and Stroke, SCN, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.